rsdoiel/antenna/snapshots.md

 date: 2025-04-14, from: Liliputing

 <p>The Lenovo ThinkPad P14s is a mobile workstation-class laptop that combines powerful hardware with a relatively compact design.
 Last year Lenovo introduced 5th-gen models with Intel and AMD processor options, and now it looks like the company is getting ready to bring a big performance boost with the new ThinkPad P14s Gen 6 series.
-While Lenovo hasn&#8217;t [&#8230;]</p>
+While [&#8230;]</p>
 <p>The post <a href="https://liliputing.com/lenovo-thinkpad-p14s-mobile-workstation-with-amd-strix-point-coming-soon/">Lenovo ThinkPad P14s mobile workstation with AMD Strix Point coming soon</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>